rosa1-maker/Quote-for-life/README.md

 <li>To view my site click(https://rosa1-maker.github.io/Quote-for-life/)</li>
 </ul>

-## Behavior Driven Development
+## Behaviour Driven Development
 <p>Behaviour Input OUtput Page loads, reveals an interactive page with two rows one with the form that alows a user to enter a quote and have them submitted and it will be posted.
-Already posted quotes that can the be toogles, read then upvoated or down voated and deleated.<p>
+Already posted quotes that can the be toogles, read then upvoated or down voated and deleated.</p>

 ## Known Bugs
 <p>1.The Submit button not working but handling the problem immedietly</p>